 All of the above results apply whether or not the two individuals have the same degree of ambiguity aversion as long as initial beliefs differ.
-Finally, even if individuals have the same beliefs, if they observe different private signals before observing a common signal, they can have different beliefs by the time they see the common signal and, at that point, our above results apply (Theorem 3.4).
+Finally, even if individuals have the same beliefs, as long as several conditionally independent observations are available then if they observe different private signals before observing a common signal, they can have different beliefs by the time they see the common signal and, at that point, our above results apply.
 We now turn to our model.
 Related literature is discussed at the end of the paper.